eoogbe/cs109-avalon/README.md

 #cs109-avalon
-## CURRENTLY VERY BUGGY.
-DOESN'T WORK AT ALL
 Part 3 of the CS 109 Final Project.
 A website that calculates the probability that each person is good in a simplified version of Avalon.